boazbk/tcs/lec_05_physical_implementation.md

 >_If a function $F:\{0,1\}^n \rightarrow \{0,1\}^m$ can be computed in the physical world using $s$ amount of "physical resources" then it can be computed by a NAND program of roughly $s$ lines._

 We call this hypothesis the **"Physical Extended Church-Turing Thesis"** or _PECTT_ for short.
+A priori it might seem rather extreme to hypothesize that our meager NAND model captures all possible physical computation.
+But yet, in more than a century of computing technologies, no one has yet built any  scalable computing device that challenges this hypothesis.

+We now  discuss  the "fine print" of the PECTT in more detail, as well as the (so far unsuccessful) challenges that have been raised against it.
-There is no single universally-agreed-upon formalization of "$s$ physical resources",  but we can approximate this notion by considering the size of any  physical computing device and the time it takes to compute the output.
+There is no single universally-agreed-upon formalization of "roughly $s$ physical resources",  but we can approximate this notion by considering the size of any  physical computing device and the time it takes to compute the output, and ask that  any such device can be simulated by a NAND program with a number of lines that is a polynomial (with not too large exponent) in the size of the system and the time it takes it to operate.

-That is we can stipulate that any function that can be computed by a device of volume $V$ and time $t$, must be computable by a NAND program that has at most $\alpha(Vt)^\beta$ lines for some constants $\alpha,\beta$.
+In other words, we can phrase the PECTT as stipulating that any function that can be computed by a device of volume $V$ and time $t$, must be computable by a NAND program that has at most $\alpha(Vt)^\beta$ lines for some constants $\alpha,\beta$.
-The exact values for $\alpha,\beta$ are not so clear, but it is generally accepted that if $F:\{0,1\}^n \rightarrow \{0,1\}$ is an exponentially hard function, in the sense that it has no NAND program of fewer than, say, $2^{n/2}$ lines, then a demonstration of a physical device that can compute $F$ for moderate input lengths (e.g., $n=500$) would be a violation of the PECTT.
+The exact values for $\alpha,\beta$ are not so clear, but it is generally accepted that if $F:\{0,1\}^n \rightarrow \{0,1\}$ is an _exponentially hard_ function, in the sense that it has no NAND program of fewer than, say, $2^{n/2}$ lines, then a demonstration of a physical device that can compute $F$ for moderate input lengths (e.g., $n=500$) would be a violation of the PECTT.

 >__Advanced note: making things concrete:__
 We can attempt at a more exact phrasing of the PECTT as follows.